Candidate persona: what it is and how to create the profile of the ideal candidate

 What kind of profile are we looking for?
 How should you fit into the company culture?
 What is the approach you expect to have towards the company and the role you will be filling?

 These are all questions that a recruiter and his or her team should ask themselves before starting a recruiting process, in order to arrive at the ideal candidate or candidates for the position.
-These are characteristics that go beyond the qualifications the candidate must have, the years of experience, the company they come from, just to name a few.
+These are characteristics that go beyond the qualifications the candidate must have, the years of experience, the company they come from, etc.

 These aspects are certainly to be taken into consideration, but they are not the only determining factors.
 Also because, without making further assessments, without having an idea of what skills the candidate should have, beyond what is written on the curriculum, it is difficult to evaluate the applications that arrive or to know what is the most suitable LinkedIn profile for a given position.